Secure print services are key to digital transformation

 Information technology (IT) security is firmly established as a top priority for most businesses, just behind digital transformation as a key business initiative, according to this Market Spotlight from IDC.
 However, while both are considered key business differentiators, it’s important to understand how digital transformation and security are intimately linked.

-Organizations need to move from reactive to proactive when it comes to securing their print and document infrastructure by considering MPS providers with core competencies in threat level assessment and remediation capabilities.
-Neglecting to secure the print environment as part of an overall IT strategy leaves an organization as vulnerable as if it were taking no IT security action at all.
+Organisations need to move from reactive to proactive when it comes to securing their print and document infrastructure by considering MPS providers with core competencies in threat level assessment and remediation capabilities.
+Neglecting to secure the print environment as part of an overall IT strategy leaves an organisation as vulnerable as if it were taking no IT security action at all.